secretstartups/handbook/content/handbook/support/support-global-groups/groups/maple/index.md

 - Please refer to [providing a first response to a ticket](/handbook/support/workflows/working-on-tickets/#providing-a-first-response-to-a-ticket).
 - If you are sending a first response without taking assignment, [check our guidelines](/handbook/support/workflows/working-on-tickets/#helping-with-a-first-response-without-taking-assignment), and try to help find an assignee for it.
   - Consider keeping yourself CCed on ticket, at least till an assignee is found.
-  - If nobody volunteered or has the knowledge to take it, ask an expert from another SGG.
+  - If nobody volunteered or has the knowledge to take it, extend the audience to the wider support team by cross-posting your request on either #support_self-managed, or #support_gilab-com.
+  - Consider tagging specific team members referring to the [Skills by person](https://gitlab-com.gitlab.io/support/team/skills-by-person.html) page, to increase your chances of finding the best DRI for the case.
   - As a last resort, ask the manager on-call to help find an assignee.

 ### How to handle NRTs